adetaylor/codeclub-python/README.md

 * Merge in Peter Lewin's exercises which are [here](exercises/PyNotSureYet-Guess/README.md) and [here](exercises/PyNotSureYet-Felix_Tutorial/README.md).
   * Figure out where they go relative to the other exercises
 	* Come up with a single ```codeclub.py``` library for use in all exercises which emulates Scratch sprites and does whatever else we need to hide from the kids for simplicity's sake.
+	* Work out whether we're nervous about getting the kids to declare classes.
+Ade's exercises do this.
+Peter's avoid it.
+Ade's rationale: the kids now have a good concept of attaching scripts to Sprites in Scratch, so I think it will make logical sense for them to do the same in Python.
+	* In general make Peter and Ade's stuff more consistent.